awesome-astra/docs/docs/pages/tools/integration/grafana.md

 [Grafana](https://grafana.com/) is a multi-platform open source analytics and interactive visualization web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.
 A licensed Grafana Enterprise version with additional capabilities is also available as a self-hosted installation or an account on the Grafana Labs cloud service.
 It is expandable through a plug-in system.
 End users can create complex dashboards using interactive query builders.

 Community-developed [Cassandra Datasource for Grafana](https://github.com/HadesArchitect/GrafanaCassandraDatasource) supports both Apache Cassandra as well as DataStax AstraDB, allowing to use Cassandra as a data backend for Grafana.
-Data can be pulled using simple Qquery Configurator or more advanced but powerful Query Editor.
+Data can be pulled using simple Query Configurator or more advanced but powerful Query Editor.

 <img src="../../../../img/grafana/grafana_demo.png" />